 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS is closing the commercial fishery for non-sandbar large coastal sharks (LCS) in the Gulf of Mexico region.
-This action is necessary because the quota for the 2010 fishing season is projected to have reached at least 80 percent of the available quota.
+This action is necessary because that quota for the 2009 fishing season is projected to have reached at least 80 percent of the available quota.

-The commercial non-sandbar LCS fishery is closed effective 11:30 p.m. local time March 17, 2010, until and if NMFS announces, via publication in the Federal Register that additional quota is available and the season is reopened.Start Further Info
+The commercial non-sandbar LCS fishery is closed effective 11:30 p.m. local time June 6, 2009 until the publication of the 2010 shark season specifications in the Federal Register.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-On January 5, 2010 (75 FR 250), NMFS announced that the non-sandbar LCS fishery for the Gulf of Mexico region for the 2010 fishing year would open on February 4 and the available non-sandbar LCS quota would be 390.5 metric tons (mt) dressed weight (dw) (860,896 lb dw).
-Dealer reports through the February 28, 2010, reporting period indicate that 216 mt dw or 55 percent of the available quota for non-sandbar LCS has been taken.
-All dealer reports through that reporting period are not expected to be received by NMFS until March 10, 2010.
-Dealer reports received Start Printed Page 12701to date indicate that 22 percent of the quota was taken from the opening of the fishery on February 4, 2010, through February 15, 2010, and an additional 33 percent of the quota was taken from February 15, 2010, though February 28, 2010.
-Based on the rate of fishing effort indicated by these preliminary dealer reports in February, NMFS expects that an additional 34 percent of the quota likely will be taken from March 1 through March 15, 2010.
-Based on this calculation, the fishery likely will reach 89 percent of the quota, which exceeds the 80-percent limit specified in the regulations.
-Accordingly, NMFS is closing the commercial non-sandbar LCS fishery in the Gulf of Mexico region as of 11:30 p.m. local time March 17, 2010.
+On December 24, 2008 (73 FR 79005), NMFS announced that the non-sandbar LCS quota for the Gulf of Mexico region for the 2009 fishing year would be 390.5 metric tons (mt) dressed weight (dw) (860,896 lb dw).
+Dealer reports through the April 30, 2009, reporting period indicate that 293.8 mt dw or 75 percent of the available quota for non-sandbar LCS has been taken in the Gulf of Mexico.
+Dealer reports indicate that 56 percent of the quota was taken from the opening of the fishery on January 23, 2009, through February 28, 2009; 9 percent of the quota was taken in March; and 10 percent was taken in April.
+Based on dealer reports in March and April, NMFS expects that approximately 10 percent of the quota will also be taken in May.
+Based on this projection, the fishery could reach 85 percent of the quota, which exceeds the 80 percent limit specified in the regulations.
+Accordingly, NMFS is closing the commercial non-sandbar LCS fishery in the Gulf of Mexico region as of 11:30 p.m. local time June 6, 2009.
 All other shark fisheries remain open.

-During the closure, retention of non-sandbar LCS sharks in the Gulf of Mexico region is prohibited for persons fishing aboard vessels issued a commercial shark limited access permit under 50 CFR 635.4, unless the vessel is properly permitted to operate as a charter vessel or headboat for HMS and is engaged in a for-hire trip, in which case the recreational retention limits for sharks and “no sale” provisions apply (50 CFR 635.22(a) and (c)), or if the vessel possesses a valid shark research permit under § 635.32 and a NMFS-approved observer is onboard.
-A shark dealer issued a permit pursuant to § 635.4 may not purchase or receive non-sandbar LCS in the Gulf of Mexico region from a vessel issued an Atlantic Shark Limited Access Permit (LAP), except that a permitted shark dealer or processor may possess non-sandbar LCS that were harvested, off-loaded, and sold, traded, or bartered, prior to the effective date of the closure and were held in storage.
-However, a permitted shark dealer or processor may possess non-sandbar LCS that were harvested by a vessel issued a valid shark research fishery permit per § 635.32 with a NMFS-approved observer onboard during the trip the sharks were taken on as long as the non-sandbar shark research fishery remains open.
-Under this closure, a shark dealer issued a permit pursuant to § 635.4 may, in accordance with state regulations, purchase or receive a non-sandbar LCS in the Gulf of Mexico region if the sharks were harvested, off-loaded, and sold, traded, or bartered from a vessel that fishes only in state waters and that has not been issued an Atlantic Shark LAP, HMS Angling permit, or HMS Charter/Headboat permit pursuant to § 635.4.
+During the closure, retention of non-sandbar LCS sharks in the Gulf of Mexico region is prohibited for persons fishing aboard vessels issued a commercial shark limited access permit under 50 CFR 635.4, unless the vessel is permitted to operate as a charter vessel or headboat for HMS and is engaged in a for-hire trip, in which case the recreational retention limits for sharks and no sale provisions apply (50 CFR 635.22(a) and (c)), or if the vessel Start Printed Page 26804possesses a valid shark research permit under § 635.32 and an NMFS-approved observer is onboard.
+A shark dealer, issued a permit pursuant to § 635.4, may not purchase or receive non-sandbar LCS in the Gulf of Mexico region from a vessel issued an Atlantic Shark LAP, except that a permitted shark dealer or processor may possess non-sandbar LCS that were harvested, off-loaded, and sold, traded, or bartered, prior to the effective date of the closure and were held in storage.
+However, a permitted shark dealer or processor may possess non-sandbar LCS that were harvested by a vessel issued a valid shark research fishery permit (per § 635.32) with a NMFS-approved observer onboard during the trip the sharks were taken as long as the non-sandbar shark research fishery remains open.
+Under this closure, a shark dealer, issued a permit pursuant to § 635.4 may, in accordance with state regulations, purchase or receive a non-sandbar LCS in the Gulf of Mexico region if the sharks were harvested, off-loaded, and sold, traded, or bartered from a vessel that fishes only in state waters and that has not been issued a Shark LAP, HMS Angling permit, or HMS Charter/Headboat permit pursuant to § 635.4.

 Pursuant to 5 U.S.C.
 553(b)(B), the Assistant Administrator for Fisheries, NOAA (AA), finds that providing for prior notice and public comment for this action is impracticable and contrary to the public interest because the fishery is currently underway, and any delay in this action would cause overharvest of the quota and be inconsistent with management requirements and objectives.
 Similarly, affording prior notice and opportunity for public comment on this action is contrary to the public interest because if the quota is exceeded, the affected public is likely to experience reductions in the available quota and a lack of fishing opportunities in future seasons.
 Thus, for these reasons, the AA also finds good cause to waive the 30-day delay in effective date pursuant to 5 U.S.C.
 553 (d)(3).
 This action is required under § 635.28(b)(2) and is exempt from review under Executive Order 12866.Start Signature